Habitat for Humanity

 The prospective homeowner must also show a willingness to partner with Habitat.
 They must commit to work 250 hours of sweat equity working alongside volunteers, sponsors, staff and other homebuyers building other homes and their house and volunteering in their new community.
 They go to Homeowners College where they learn about credit, budgeting, conflict resolution, city codes, home repairs, insurance etc.

-This is the first a series of articles highlighting FPC’s relationship with Trinity Habitat leading up to the start of our 90th House in May.
 If you want to learn more about Trinity Habitat, you can go to their website: https://trinityhabitat.org/ or you can attend a HabiTour at the Trinity Habitat offices where you can tour their model home.
-Also, watch for more information about volunteering and working on the 90th house.